 - 500 gr of flour (any you have, even gluten-free)

 - A serving bowl

-Add the egg, a pinch of salt and the flour, little by little.
-Better to add less flour and then add more if needed.
+Add the egg, a pinch of salt, and the flour, little by little.
+Better to add less flour and then add more according to the texture, if needed.

 Knead until the dough is soft and homogeneous.
-The dough should not be sticky
+Please, bare in mind: the dough should not be sticky.

-- Add some parmiggiano (parmesan) and stir the gnocchi in the bowl before serving them
+- Add some Parmigiano (parmesan) and stir the gnocchi in the bowl before serving them.

 - Wait for the potatoes to cool down before adding flour.